AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/explanation-config-files.md

 ### Problem Example

-As a site Example for ExampleCo two configuration files were created by the developers of the dispatcher configurations.
+As a site Example for ExampleCo two configuration files were created by the developers of the Dispatcher configurations.

 <b>/etc/httpd/conf.d/exampleco.conf</b>